-Name of Geographical Exisiting Program Name of Entity Program Goal Audience Location Action Results Modified Additional Narrative Collaboration Advancing Youth AYD trainings will allow for Youth N/A Capacity Collaboration This is an While there are PYD Council Development organizations to build their capacities development Building Council trained ongoing offering programming in the (AYD) to meet the ever-evolving needs of practitioners Activity 35 youth from the County, there is a youth, especially as they emerge and other practitioners Collaboration gap in knowledge from the pandemic. partner from 13 Council that and understanding agencies organizations in could be of the principle and It is imperative to understand youth Montgomery specifically practice of PYD, culture if we are to help build Youth- County on tailored for which is often positive trajectory of a young serving September 27- County agencies conflated with youth person's development. professionals 30th, 2022 (in focused on engagement work , HHS staff person).
-The next positive youth and therefore These trainings are intended to build training will take development centers on the adult the capacity of youth development place in January and youth providers rathers practitioners and other partner 2023 culture than youth culture. agencies focused on the premise, principles, and practices of positive youth development.
-It will be a critical element as we build a community of practice in Montgomery County around positive youth development.
+Nama of C arana kiad Exisiting Name of Entity Name of Program Goal Audience Geographical Location Action Results Program Modified Additional Narrative This is an Advancing Youth 0 Capacity Collaboration While there are PYD • organizations to build their capacities - Building Council trained (AYD) C practitioners Activity 35 youth from the County, there is a and other practitioners Collaboration gap in knowledge from the pandemic. partner from 13 Council that and understanding agencies organizations in could be of the principle and It is imperative to understand youth Montgomery specifically practice of PYD, culture if we are to help build Youth- County on tailored for which is often positive trajectory of a young serving September 27- County agencies conflated with youth person's development. professionals 30th, 2022 (in focused on engagement work , HHS staff person).
+The next positive youth and therefore These trainings are intended to build training will take development centers on the adult the capacity of youth development place in January and youth providers rathers practitioners and other partner 2023 culture than youth culture. agencies focused on the premise, principles, and practices of positive youth development. , It will be a critical element as we build a community of practice in Montgomery County around positive youth development.